-An oral tablet is good for anyone who has already mastered the art of giving their cat tablet medication.
-They are often the fastest at killing the fleas (in as little as 15 minutes) and can provide the longest results too.
-Many can’t kill eggs, so they’re best as a treatment rather than a prevention
+An oral flea tablet is the best flea treatment for anyone who has already mastered the art of giving their cat tablet medication.
+They are often the best to kill fleas fast (in as little as 15 minutes) and can provide the longest results too.

-The long-term option, and for cats who have usually tried everything else.
-You can take your cat to the vets for an injection which offers around 3 months of protection, but this can be pricey.
+The long-term flea treatment option, for cats and owners who have usually tried everything else.
+You can take your cat to the veterinarian for an injection which offers around 3 months of protection, but this can be pricey.
 There is also the small matter of getting your cat to go to the vets which could be impossible or uncomfortable

 They can start at around £5 for one treatment/pipette, whether this is as a monthly subscription or a pack of four retailing at £20.
 This could go up to around £20 per application for something which lasts longer than one month.

 Cat flea treatment such as tablets which tackles existing ablets can be more costly but these are a short-term cure as opposed to long-term prevention.